Ammu1922-coder/BringMeHome/README.md

 Integrated an automated Incident Report submission flow using forms.Form.
 Added individual relationship to the IncidentReport model with database migrations and implemented real-time location capture, enabling immediate logging of reporter contact details and GPS coordinates via QR code scans.<br>

 2026-06-30
 Today i have developed the automatic notification system when user scans the generated ID or poster of missing person.<br>

+2026-02-07
+Completed the BringMeHome platform by integrating all planned features, including AI-powered missing person matching, QR-code based citizen reporting, multilingual AI assistance, voice support, real-time family alerts, and a secure profile management system.
+The project is now feature-complete and available on GitHub for demonstration and further enhancements.

 ❤️ Social Impact